nickyhajal/world-domination-summit/_content/foundation.md

 ### I'm in!
 How do I apply?

 So sorry we missed you! <p>
-Applications for the 2016 Scholarship for Real Life program are <b>currently closed</b>.
+2016 Scholarships for Real Life have already been awarded.
 If you would like to be notified when applications open for 2017, please email <b><a href="mailto:foundation@wds.fm">foundation@wds.fm</a></b> with your contact information.

 <div class="line-canvas"></div>